Ruddisender22/Ruddisender22/README.md

 ---

 ### 🕹️ Game Development
-I'm a solo developer working on an ambitious Roblox project.
+I'm a solo developer working on a Roblox project.
 I manage everything from the logic and architecture to the game direction and art.

 - 🛠️ **Working on:** Not-announced roblox game.